Les Gets - Ski Area Guide

 |17km||Cross Country Pistes|

-The French ski resort of Les Gets is part of the Portes du Soleil ski area with access to 423 individual pistes, served by 209 ski lifts.
+The French Ski Resort of Les Gets is part of the Portes du Soleil ski area with access to 400km of downhill skiing, with 285 individual pistes, served by 196 ski lifts.
 In addition to the skiing in Les Gets itself (110km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Portes du Soleil ski resorts of Abondance, Avoriaz, Châtel, La Chapelle d'Abondance, La Grande Terche, Montriond, Morzine, Saint Jean d'Aulps, Champoussin, Champéry, Les Crosets, Morgins and Torgon.

-There are five Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Les Gets are perfectly feasible.
-Geneva Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.
+There are six Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Les Gets are perfectly feasible.
+Annecy Airport and Geneva Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in Les Gets